python/mypy/docs/source/runtime_troubles.rst

    class A: ...

-Of course, instead of using a string literal type or special import, you could move the function definition after the class definition.
+Of course, instead of using future annotations import or string literal types, you could move the function definition after the class definition.
 This is not always desirable or even possible, though.

 .. _import-cycles: